 Council members are elected by the public to represent them and set the strategic and policy direction for the Council.
 All the elected members combine to form the Council which meets formally and makes decisions by voting on motions.
 Elected members have no authority as individuals.
 All elected members have an equal voice in Council meetings and only decisions made by the Council can be acted upon.

 Elected members should work to ensure that they make the best decisions for local communities.
 They discuss local issues with their community, then set policies and decide what action will be taken.
 Paid staff advise the Elected Members and carry out their decisions.
-Elected members are not paid a salary, however they do receive an allowance to help defray the cost of undertaking council duties.
+Elected members are not paid a salary but receive an allowance to help defray the cost of council duties.

 Some Councils divide the Council area into several parts, known as wards [s 12].
 Each ward has one or more Councillors who pay particular attention to what happens in the area they represent.
 In Councils that do not have wards, Councillors are elected by all voters in the whole Council area.
 Unlike Federal and State Government elections, voting is not compulsory for Council elections.

 Councils are responsible for managing their local area and fostering a safe, healthy and prosperous environment.
-Councils do this by providing services, infrastructure and facilities which support the well-being of people within their community.
+Councils do this by providing services, infrastructure and facilities that support the wellbeing of people within their community.
 Policies are made by the Council to provide these services and decisions are made on the level of rates needed to be paid by the community to fund these programs.

 Councils will often try to influence the decisions made by other government bodies on issues which have an impact on the local community, including public transport, main roads, hospitals, economic development and the protection of the environment.
 Members of the community are kept informed of Council's activities and are encouraged to provide their input into Council's policies, strategic planning and the spending of local funds.